July 27

 4) Assisting "a number of individual Jewish musicians".

 In 1946, Ernő was made an honorary member of the Epsilon Iota Chapter of Phi Mu Alpha Sinfonia Fraternity at the Florida State University in Tallahassee, and went on to teach at the School of Music there from 1949 to 1959.
 He and his third wife Ilona became American citizens in 1955.
 His last public performance was held there, on January 30th 1960, conducting the university orchestra in Beethoven's Piano Concerto No. 4, with his doctoral student, Edward R. Thaden, as soloist.
-He then went to New York to record several Beethoven piano pieces for Everest Records, the only surviving recordings of his work besides a Mozart concerto (No. 17, in G major, K. 453) which was made in the early 1930s, in Hungary, with the Budapest Philharmonic Orchestra, his own "Variations on a Nursery Tune", the second movement of his "Ruralia Hungarica" all of which are on 78 rpm, and therefore unlikely to be played by anyone ever again; he died in New York shortly after that recording session.
+He then went to New York to record several Beethoven piano pieces for Everest Records; these are the only surviving recordings of his work besides a Mozart concerto (No. 17, in G major, K. 453) which was made in the early 1930s, in Hungary, with the Budapest Philharmonic Orchestra; his own "Variations on a Nursery Tune"; and the second movement of his "Ruralia Hungarica"; all of those are on 78 rpm, and therefore unlikely to be played by anyone ever again; he died in New York shortly after that recording session.

 By such few accounts as there are of his playing, his rendition of Beethoven's Tempest Sonata and Haydn's Fminor Variations were particularly good, as are the recordings of his compositions made by LSU Professor Milton Hallman, who was a student of Dohnányi's before eventually taking over his professorship.
 You can find his CD of Dohnányi's compositions, "Works For Piano", at Centaur Records.
 The Hungarian government posthumously awarded him its highest civilian honour, the Kossuth Prize, in 1990.
 An International Ernst von Dohnányi Festival was held at Florida State University in 2002.